Kunal2103/ai-bug-resolution-system/README.md

 **Input Mode Declared:** Option A (Provided Mini-Repo)

 ## 📖 Overview
 Engineering teams frequently receive bug reports with incomplete context.
 This system acts as an automated Senior Engineering task force.
-It reads the ticket, investigates the environment dependencies, hunts down the relevant source code, searches the logs, writes and executes a minimal reproducible test script, and generates a structured patch plan.
+It uderstands the report, investigates the environment dependencies, hunts down the relevant source code, searches the logs, writes and executes a minimal reproducible test script, and generates a structured patch plan.

 ## 🧠 Multi-Agent Architecture
 This system utilizes a deterministic **LangGraph** state machine to orchestrate 7 specialized AI agents.
 Data is passed via a shared `GraphState`, ensuring explicit and safe handoffs.